 Son Isaac Van Horn is profiled in the Commemorative Historical and Biographical Record of Wood County, Ohio.
 On his death certificate, his mother’s maiden name was listed with the old Pennsylvania German spelling of “Mienert,” further evidence of a family’s German connection.

-Seen at left, during an August 2002 visit to Beaver Creek Cemetery, cousin and Wood County Genealogical Society volunteer Beverly (Hansen) Miner uses water spray to gently brush away dirt and moss from the grave of one of the Van Horns' infant children.
+During an August 2002 visit to Beaver Creek Cemetery, cousin and Wood County Genealogical Society volunteer Beverly (Hansen) Miner used water spray to gently brush away dirt and moss from the grave of one of the Van Horns' infant children.

 Copyright © 2001-2003, 2007, 2021 Mark A. Miner